margaretmf/margaretmf.github.io/poetry.md

 A mother holds her child,
 walks with her child,
 helpsher child get up after she falls.
-CHildhood is wrapped up in, and cared for in the wombs of motherhood.
+Childhood is wrapped up in, and cared for in the wombs of motherhood.
 There is warmth in this place of divine origin.

 <br>